pretorh/lfs-notes/steps/0-setup.md

 ## install/update required packages on the host

 For list of packages, and installing on Arch, use `sudo scripts/setup/pacman.sh`.

+Notes:
-Note Python 3 is required.
+- Python 3 is required (in `python` package).
-(Linux kernel not mentioned in script)
+- Linux kernel not mentioned in script

-`wget` is used to download sources.
+- `wget` is used to download sources.

-Use `scripts/setup/symlink-check.sh` to check that symlinks point to correct versions.
+Use `scripts/setup/check.sh` to check that symlinks point to correct versions.

 ## Setup partition, set the LFS variable, and mount